CARRIER-project/verticox/README.md

 - What will be our CA (Certificate Authority)?
 The vantage6 server has a tls certificate.
 Could that be the root certificate?
+- Is the distribution of certificates really something that needs to be picked up by the algorithm, isn't it better if the v6 infrastructure would provide the certificates?

 ## How to use
 ### Prerequisites